Congratulations to the 2014 Early Career Educator of Color Leadership Award Recipients!

 - Distinction Award Alumni, Jonathan McMullen

 The specific purpose of this award is to provide early career teachers of color a national forum for professional collaboration and development by attending the NCTE convention (year one) and by presenting an NCTE convention session (year two).
 The general purpose is to support educators of color as they build accomplished teaching careers as active NCTE members.

 • Programmatic—two years of support from a mentor who can help the scholarship recipient to plan his or her convention experience and to use NCTE resources to enhance professional growth; the opportunity to present or co-present at the NCTE convention (year two); an opportunity to collaborate with NCTE leaders; a plaque to recognize the recipient’s participation.

-• Financial--round-trip airfare, complimentary registration at the NCTE convention, three nights lodging expenses, and a $50 per diem for four days at two consecutive NCTE conventions.
+• Financial--round-trip airfare, complimentary registration at the NCTE convention, three nights lodging expenses, a luncheon ticket, and a $50 per diem for three days at two consecutive NCTE conventions.
 Note: The 2014 site is Washington, DC and Minneapolis, MN is the site for 2015.

 Practicing pre-K to university level literacy educators of color who are in the first five years of a paid teaching career and who aspire to build a career in literacy education.
 People of color refers to historically underrepresented groups--African Americans, American Indians, Asian Americans, Latinos, and Pacific Islanders.

 All award recipients must be an NCTE member at the time the award is accepted.
 The annual membership cost is $50.00 and recipients can join online.